David20122/sound-space-plus/README.md

 - In [releases](https://github.com/Gapva/SSPReleases/releases), press on the `windows.zip` folder to download it

 - Once downloaded, do the following:
-  - Right click the folder and extract it to either a custom folder [RECOMMENDED] or the folder you downloaded [NOT RECOMMENDED].
+  - Right click the folder and extract it to either a custom folder [RECOMMENDED] or the folder you downloaded to [NOT RECOMMENDED].
 Alternatively, you can open the zip file and drag the contents inside to a custom folder.
   - Run SoundSpacePlus.exe to play this, easy I know.

 ### For Linux users: <a href="#dl-main" id="dl-penguin"/>